Jamel Holley: Mayor of Roselle

 Holley was elected Mayor of the Borough of Roselle in November 2011, becoming Roselle's youngest mayor in its 117-year history.
 He ran unopposed for mayor after defeating two-term Mayor Garrett Smith in the Borough's Democratic primaries in June, despite Smith having the support of U.S. Congressman Donald M. Payne of New Jersey's 10th District.
 Holley's running mates were then-Councilman-elect Randy Sandifer and then-Councilman Yves.
 F. Aubourg, Mayor Holley began his term on January 1, 2012 and was officially inaugurated on January 6, at age 32.
 He joined nearly 50 other Union County Democrats to endorse Newark Mayor Cory Booker for his bid for the U.S. Senate in 2013, and supported Raymond Lesniak's successful bid for senate reelection in New Jersey's 20th District.

 After the acquittal of George Zimmerman in the Trayvon Martin murder trial, Mayor Holley and Roselle's Borough Council submitted a formal plea to President Barack Obama and U.S. Attorney General Eric Holder to investigate alleged violations of civil rights relating to the 2012 fatal shooting.
 Roselle was the first Union County municipality to appeal to the Obama administration for further examination of the case after Zimmerman was found not guilty of second-degree murder and manslaughter charges.

+Same-sex marriage

+On October 21, 2013, hours after a New Jersey Superior Court ruling allowing same-sex marriages to proceed, Holley officiated the wedding of Marsha Shapiro and Louise Walpin — the lead plaintiffs in the lawsuit that brought marriage equality to New Jersey — at 12:01 AM at the home of State Senator Ray Lesniak in Elizabeth.
+The couple had been together for 24 years.
+The ceremony was among the first same-sex marriages performed in New Jersey history, and was photographed and reported on by The New York Times.